-“In the library, we say that young adult is 12.
-When you’re this age, you’re straddling that children’s and teen section in life,” says Lisa Goldstein, a librarian at the Brooklyn Public Library.
+While you might think the tween years blend together, those who spend a lot of time with adolescents say that is not exactly the case.
+“In the library, we say that 12 is ‘young adult’: When you’re this age, you’re straddling that children’s and teen section in life,” explains Lisa Goldstein, a librarian at the Brooklyn Public Library.
 And as kids get deeper into puberty, they’re negotiating their freedom more.
 “Adolescence is all about the dialectic of freedom versus supervision,” says Matt Lundquist, a psychotherapist in private practice in Manhattan.